NoahMeissner/FoMaRec/README.md

 # Food Multi Agent Recommender System
+This project explores how expert dietary knowledge can be systematically integrated into **multi-agent systems (MAS)** to generate **personalized ketogenic recipe recommendations**.

+Using the **MacRec framework**, we developed a two-stage architecture:
+1. **Knowledge-based pre-filter** – narrows down recipes according to evidence-based ketogenic guidelines.
+2. **Analyst & Reflector agents** – iteratively optimize recommendations to balance health goals and user preferences.

+This modular design provides:
+- **Transparency** – explicit control over the trade-off between health and user satisfaction.
+- **Personalization** – tailoring recipes while promoting keto compliance.
+- **Flexibility** – ability to adjust between strict adherence and broader recipe diversity.

+Our experiments show that this approach improves both **dietary compliance** and **recommendation accuracy**.
+While strict configurations maximize adherence, they reduce diversity and increase runtime — highlighting the trade-offs between **validity, diversity, and efficiency**.

+This repository provides the implementation and simulation code for experimenting with MAS-based, knowledge-driven dietary recommender systems.

 # Project Setup & Usage

 This repository contains code that runs on **Elasticsearch 8.17.4** inside Docker and provides two main entry points: